 It’s fair to say that most people know that heroin is not only a drug, but a dangerous- highly addictive drug.
 When the news and social media platforms begin to alert the public with announcements warning people of a deadly strand of heroin, most begin to wonder what it is, where is comes from, and what to avoid on the streets.

-Over the past year, purple heroin, also known as PURP, has made headlines warning communities of the highly toxic drug and it’s contributions to the rise of overdoses.
-But, what exactly is PURP and what makes it so deadly?
+Over the past year, purple heroin, also known as purple heroin, has made headlines warning communities of the highly toxic drug and it’s contributions to the rise of overdoses.
+But, what exactly is purple heroin and what makes it so deadly?

 What is Purple Heroin?

-Local addiction experts say it is only a matter of time before this deadly drug makes its way to smaller cities.
+Local addiction experts say it is only a matter before this deadly drug reaches smaller cities.
 Parents are encouraged to pay close attention to their children so that PURP does not claim another life.
-Peterson states in his interview that an immediate indicator of opioid use, is pinpointed pupils in the dark.
+Peterson states in his interview that an immediate indicator of opioid use is pinpointed pupils in the dark.

 What is Fentanyl?

 Fentanyl is a synthetic opioid.
 This means it is made in a laboratory.
 Fentanyl and carfentanil are labeled as cousin drugs.
-Like morphine, fentanyl is used to treat people who suffer from severe pain especially after surgery or breakthrough cancer pain.
+Like morphine, fentanyl is used to treat people who suffer from severe pain, especially after surgery or breakthrough cancer pain.
 Fentanyl is 50 to 100 times more potent than morphine.
-In fact, fentanyl is also stronger than oxycodin and heroin.
+Fentanyl is also stronger than oxycontin and heroin.

 More recently, fentanyl is being mixed with other drugs and sold on the streets but with deception.
-Someone who uses what they think is heroin may actually be using a mixture or pure fentanyl.
-Currently, pills are made to look like oxycodone or Xanax but are actually fentanyl.
-According to the National Institute on Drug Abuse (NIH), this is because it takes very little to produce a high with fentanyl, making it a cheaper option.
+Someone who uses what they think is heroin may be using a mixture of pure fentanyl.
+Currently, pills are made to look like oxycodone or Xanax but are fentanyl.
+According to the National Institute on Drug Abuse (NIH), producing a high with fentanyl takes very little, making it a cheaper option.
 This deception is proving to be fatal.

-Street dealers are selling drugs cut with fentanyl and/or carfentanil with the intention of offering their buyers a hard hitting, longer lasting high.
+Street dealers are selling drugs cut with fentanyl and carfentanil to offer their buyers a hard-hitting, longer-lasting high.
 Like fentanyl, carfentanil has no smell or taste; so detection is nearly impossible.
 The benefit to dealers is more profit.

-Synthetic opioids, are the most common drugs involved in drug overdose deaths in the United States.
-The NIH reports, in 2017, 59.8 percent of opioid related deaths involved fentanyl.
+Synthetic opioids are the most common drugs involved in drug overdose deaths in the United States.
+The NIH reports that in 2017 59.8 percent of opioid-related deaths involved fentanyl.

 Opiate Overdose Awareness

-- Person’s face is extremely pale and/or feels clammy to the touch
+- The person’s face is extremely pale and feels clammy to the touch

 - Their body goes limp